TimvdLippe/internship-report-google/README.md

 During my internship, I experienced the debugging experience second-handed, when a team member was triaging a TAP failure.
 The test that broke was in a project not owned by the Polymer team.
 However, as the change list of the team member broke the test, it was their responsibility to figure out the root issue.
-If the root issue cannot be found, instead of waiting and continuing the search, the change was rolled back to unblock all other engineers from working.
+If the root issue cannot be found, instead of waiting and continuing the search, the change is rolled back to unblock all other engineers from working.
 Rolling back changes is crucial, as Google operates in this single repository.
 (An example of the importance of rolling back changes was [in response to company-wide outages](https://books.google.nl/books?id=tYrPCwAAQBAJ&lpg=PT227&ots=ixoA81UW7p&dq=google%20rollback%20change%20internal&hl=nl&pg=PT227#v=onepage&q=google%20rollback%20change%20internal&f=false)).
 In my specific example, the engineer and I discussed and reasoned about the test failure.